9names/9names.github.io/_posts/2022-04-04-cmsisdap-probe-performance.markdown

 My main takeaways from this testing:
 - CMSIS-DAP is not a very efficient protocol.
 The data rates achieved by the high-speed probes are below what could be achieved over USB Full Speed, and the Full Speed ones are even slower.
   There are plenty of gains to be had by adding extensions like the hardware vendors do, while still preserving the universal compatibility of the standard.
+- The performance of all USB Full Speed CMSIS-DAP V1 probes are basically equivalent, and the same seems to be true for V2 though my sample size is small here.
-- All USB Full Speed probes are basically equivalent, but I would not recommend DAP42 any time you care about low-speed connections (long wires, etc).
+I would not recommend DAP42 or rust-dap if care about low-speed connections (long wires, etc) since it won't honour the requested speeds.
 - HSProbe is the fastest CMSIS-DAP probe that I own
 - STLink performance is better than expected.
   The USB Full Speed STLink V2 being almost the same performance class as the cheaper USB High Speed probes was quite surprising.
   The V3 being twice as fast as HSProbe is also not what I expected, but obviously the limitation is that you can only debug STM processors with this probe.
 - JLink performance, even without using their DLL or proprietary protocol, is better than I expected.
 I was anticipating it being beaten by the Full Speed probes, and this is not the case.
   It's still not good though.
 And if you want RTT, there are better CMSIS-DAP options.

+#### Data
+If you'd prefer to see the raw data or make your own graphs, [download the data in CSV from here](/assets/2022-04-04/data.csv)

 ---
 ```